vitorm04/docs.pt-br/includes/internalonly-netframework-type-md.md

-Esse tipo oferece suporte à infraestrutura .NET Framework e não se destina à utilização diretamente no seu código.
+<span data-ttu-id="cb8ca-101">Esse tipo oferece suporte à infraestrutura .NET Framework e não se destina à utilização diretamente no seu código.</span><span class="sxs-lookup"><span data-stu-id="cb8ca-101">This type supports the .NET Framework infrastructure and is not intended to be used directly from your code.</span></span>